-It is generally considered that a residential leasehold with more than 100 years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to any lease with more than 45 years left, the residence will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over 100 years remaining is worth roughly the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 30 years unexpired, the premises will be worth the same as a freehold for decades to come.

 | Lender | Requirement |